!

 We deliver Indian Sweets at Delhi, Gurgaon, Kolkata, Lucknow, Mumbai, Bengaluru, Ahmedabad, Noida, Ghaziabad, Faridabad, Hyderabad, Jaipur, Pune, Chennai, Chandigarh, Ludhiana, Vadodara, Meerut, Kanpur, Panchkula, Kharar, Amritsar, Bhopal, Indore, Zirakpur, Jalandhar, Dehradun, Agra, Mohali, Goa, Patiala, Sonipat, Bhiwadi, Kota, Rohtak, Bahadurgarh, Haridwar, Bathinda, Kochi, Jodhpur

-Buy from several popular brands like Haldiram's, Eat Better Co, Gulab.
+Buy from several popular brands like Bikano, Haldiram's, Amul.

 Indian Sweets Price List